 8. Nov.
 13, 2010: Margarito Mauled

-Following the Clottey letdown, Manny Pacquiao climbed up in weight to meet the largest foe he’s faced to date.
+Following the Joshua Clottey letdown, Manny Pacquiao climbed up in weight to meet the largest foe he’s faced to date.
 In fact, many expected the Tijuana Tornado to land some serious leather on the smaller Pacman, though not many gave him a chance to win outright.
 And the Mexican did connect with some heavy artillery in the sixth round, when he capped off his best stanza with a monstrous body shot that made Pacquiao retreat and grimace in pain.
 Nevertheless, this would prove a mere footnote in what became yet another dominant and fearsome display from Pacquiao.
 By the end of the night Margarito’s orbital bone was broken, his right eye swollen to comical proportions, and his career dumped into the dustbin of history.

 Many considered it rightful punishment to the Mexican for the shenanigans that preceded Margarito’s fight with Shane Mosley almost two years prior.
 Others just reveled in another amazing Manny Pacquiao show like kids watching a Disney-sponsored fireworks display, enjoying the endless stream of stinging rights and exploding lefts that rendered Margarito’s mug almost unrecognizable.
 That Pacquiao left a former titlist who outweighed him by seventeen pounds and towered above him by a full five inches in a condition resembling chopped liver made everyone sit up and reassess just how formidable a fighter the little Filipino was.

 7. July 2, 2017: Sting Operation

-Almost a year ago to the date, virtual unknown Jeff “The Hornet” Horn, along with over 50,000 rabid Australian fight fans, welcomed Manny Pacquiao into Brisbane’s Suncorp Stadium for a welterweight title fight largely seen as a cash grab for the Filipino.
+Virtual unknown Jeff “The Hornet” Horn, along with over fifty thousand rabid Australian fight fans, welcomed Manny Pacquiao into Brisbane’s Suncorp Stadium for a welterweight title fight largely seen as a cash grab for the Filipino.
 Fast forward twelve bloody, action-packed rounds, and what we got instead was one of the most controversial, most talked-about decisions of recent times.